makersacademy/ruby-coding-challenge/lib/approach.md

 #Q22 - first draft
+Go through each item and add it to the next
+- Need a container to hold sum of values
-Create a variable (total) and set it to 0
+- Create a variable (total) and set it to 0
-Iterate through an array (using .each).
+- Iterate through an array (using .each).
 Determine if array element is an integer before attempting to add to total.
+- Use if statement, to check type of value array item contains
-If it is, use += to add the number to total
+- If it is, use += to add the number to total
 Return value of total
 Test using different arrays as arguments
 What if number is not an integer, but a float?
-Found on Stack Overflow that Numeric can be used instead of Integer
+- Found on Stack Overflow that Numeric can be used instead of Integer.
+Refactored method

 #Q23 - first draft
+Note to self: Average number is sum of numbers, divided by number of items Add all numbers in the array
+- try .each, adding numbers to a new variable
+Divide the total by number of items
+- find number of items in array.
+Try .length
+Round total to nearest integer
+- try .round .to_i - returns 16, not 17
+Need to be a decimal number
+- Reason: it can return decimal number if result of being divided does not return a whole number
-Average number is sum of numbers, divided by number of items Add all numbers in the array - try .each and add numbers to a new variable Divide the total by number of items - find number of items in array.
-Try .length Round total to nearest integer - try .round .to_i - returns 16, not 17 Convert total to float so when divided by array.length, float is returned and can be rounded Round average to nearest integer - .round
+- Convert total to float so when divided by array.length, float is returned and can be rounded Round average to nearest integer
+- .round
 Test using different arrays as arguments

 #Q24 - first draft
-Go through each item in the array and check if it is greater than 5 If lower than 5, add to new array.
+Go through each item in the array and check if it is greater than 5
+- Use .each
+If lower than 5, add to new array.
-If it is true, stop checking other array elements.
+If array element is larger than 5, stop checking other array elements.
-Aware of breaks in loops.
+- Aware of breaks in loops.
 Assess whether they can be used here.
 Result - this works Test using different arrays as arguments

-Note to self - check .any?
+#Note to self - check .any?

 #Q25 - first draft
+Assess letters individually
-Go through array (use .each)
+- Go through array (use .each)
-Return each letter as a character (chars.to_a)
-Assign it to a new array
+- Return each letter as a character (chars.to_a) Assign characters a new array
+Sort array in alphabetical order
-Aware that items can be sorted by .sort.
-Apply this to array with sort! print array
+- Aware that items can be sorted by .sort.
+Mutate array using sort!
+Print array
 Test using different arrays as arguments

 BONUS QUESTIONS
 #Q26